-Directed Study (RLGN 6992) is used when a student must take a particular course that already exists in the DU course catalog to fulfill a requirement, but that course is not offered that term.
+Directed Study (RLGN 6992) is used when a student must take a particular course to fulfill a requirement, the course already exists in the DU course catalog, but that course is not offered during the two years of residency course work.
 In these circumstances, the course is delivered on an individual basis.
 The same application form should be used, but check the Directed Study box and use the normal course title.
-No more than 12 quarter hours of independent study may be applied toward the Ph.D.
+Directed Study does not count toward the Independent Study credit limit, but its use is strictly limited to the above circumstances.